Policies and Procedures

 Mission/Vision:

-Madisonville Jr. High is a student centered school.
-We are a school committed to providing a safe environment where all students excel academically and socially.
+Madisonville Junior High School is committed to providing a safe environment where students excel academically and socially.
 The school will accomplish this mission by creating a culture of high expectations, using data driven instruction, and fostering an unwavering foundation of respect.

 Parent/Student Handbook Compact